-7. SEO boost
+7. Search ranking & SEO boost

-If your social media posts are relevant to the content, your website has a healthy technical foundation and your content is strong, your users from social will further feed your SEO by registering long sessions on your website, and visiting multiple pages.
+If your social media posts are relevant to the content, your website has a healthy technical foundation and your content is strong, your users from social media will have a positive impact on your search rankings by having long sessions on your website, and visiting multiple pages.

 As your library of content and your number of followers grows, you’ll naturally find more referral traffic coming to your website from social media.
 It’s a great metric to track over time, as it’ll help convince anyone who isn’t sure about the benefits of social media.